 2. Unzip SGMII.zip to the folder.
 You should get 3 subfolders: c:\apps\UDA\SGMII, c:\apps\UDA\UDAFiles and c:\apps\UDA\User Files for UDA project SGMII.

-3. Install the SGMII UDA to your oscilloscope using the installer file: c:\apps\UDA\SetupUda_Application_SGMII_v1.06r.exe
+3. Install the SGMII UDA to your oscilloscope using the installer file: SetupUda_Application_SGMII_v1.07r.exe (see attachments, or use your own compiled installer)

-4. Make sure, you have Keysight IO Lib Version 18 or higher installed.
+4. Make sure, you have Keysight IO Lib Version installed and your oscilloscope is setup as LAN instrument.

-5. For executing any UDA, like the SGMII UDA, on the oscilloscope, you will need the UDA N5430A license.
+5. For executing any UDA, like the SGMII UDA, on the oscilloscope, you will need the UDA D9010UDAA license.
 Ask your Keysight's representative for a quote.

 You can run this example fully offline, if you have Infiniium Offline N8900A installed and running.
 In the running SGMII UDA, select Connection Parameter: "L" for load from waveform.
 It will prompt the user to browse to the waveform file for data normal and complement.
-Or select "W" for waveform memory to use previous loaded waveforms in WMEM1 and 3.
+Or select "W" for waveform memory to use waveforms ch1.h5 and ch3.h5 in c:\apps\UDA\SGMII\UDAFiles\.
+Currently the connection "W" is default setting.
+The waveform files are too large for uploading it to the UDA share.
+Please contact me, if you need these demo waveform files!

 Please let me know any idea for improvements.